Skip to content

 Match a UUID value.

-for details about the UUID format.
+about the UUID format.
+Some common, albeit non-compliant, alternative

 Args: